Fastcode/NUClearNet.js/src/nuclear/docs/extension.rst

 attributes need to be stored in the DSL word type template it and use static variables, see `Sync`.

 There are DSL words that are not meant to be used directly but as a part of other words, see `CacheGet` and `TypeBind`.
-`TypeBind` adds the reaction to the list of reactions to be run when a `Local` or `Direct` emit is called for the data type. `CacheGet` gets the last value from a thread-local cache (see `ThreadSore` below) this cache is usually populated in the last a `Local` or `Direct` emit call for the data type.
+`TypeBind` adds the reaction to the list of reactions to be run when a `Local` or `Inline` emit is called for the data type. `CacheGet` gets the last value from a thread-local cache (see `ThreadSore` below) this cache is usually populated in the last a `Local` or `Inline` emit call for the data type.

 If the type you want to become a DSL extension word is not defined within your control specialise `DSLProxy<>` with the type.
 Provide the template methods to the specialisation of `DSLProxy<>` as if it were the type.